You are the best field trip ever…The Rosson House was so fun, I wish you could sell it to me– Tristan, age 9

 Your group is welcome to have lunch on site.
 We offer picnic style space in shade or sun.
 Just let us know when you book your visit.

 Can’t make it to the Rosson House Museum with your class?

 Our traveling trunk is a portable version of Heritage Square’s on-site field trip.
 The trunk includes 5 lesson plans and hands-on activities so that children can experience A Child’s Life in 1900 and understand the drastic changes in lifestyles over the past 100 years.

 The lessons and hands-on activities include a primary source activity, analyzing an early map of Phoenix, doing laundry using washboards and clotheslines, writing on slate boards, and playing the historic game of Graces.
 Each lesson plan is designed to meet State of Arizona Learning Standards for 3rd, 4th, and 5th grade students.

-Thanks to the generous sponsorship of Phoenix Suns Charities, we are able to offer the traveling trunk to public schools at no cost!
-However, you must pick up and drop off at Heritage Square.
+Thanks to the generous sponsorship of Kinder Morgan, we are able to offer the traveling trunk to public schools at no cost and can once again provide pick up and delivery.

 Download a flier for our traveling trunk here.